common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 ## First time setup

-The first time you run `assume`, you'll be prompted to select a web browser for Granted to use when opening web consoles for your roles.
+The first time you run `assume`, you'll be prompted to choose Firefox or your default browser for Granted to use when opening web consoles for your roles.
 You should see a prompt similar to the one below.

 - Granted searches your PATH and checks common install locations to determine your current default browser.
 If that's not the browser you want to use you can still specify another at a later stage in the first time setup.

 ```
 ➜ assume
+[i] Thanks for using Granted!
+[i] By default, Granted will open the AWS console with this browser: Chrome
-Granted works best with Firefox but also supports Chrome, Brave, and Edge (https://granted.dev/browsers).
+[!]
+Granted works best with Firefox but also supports Chrome, Brave, and Edge (https://docs.commonfate.io/granted/introduction#supported-browsers).
+You can change this setting later by running 'granted browser set'

-ℹ️  Granted has detected that your default browser is Brave.
 ?
-Use this browser with Granted?
-> Yes
-  No
+Use Firefox as default Granted browser? (y/N)
 ```

 If you select Firefox, you'll be prompted to install the [Granted Firefox addon](https://addons.mozilla.org/en-GB/firefox/addon/granted/).
 Follow the steps in the wizard and then rerun `assume`.